NixOS/nix/doc/manual/src/expressions/build-script.md

 of various commands called in the builder: this is because the shell script is evaluated with Bash's `-e` option, which causes the script to be aborted if any command fails without an error check.

-1. Actually, it's initialised to `/path-not-set` to prevent Bash from setting it to a default value.